aiez/eg/README.md

 As complexity rises, precise statements lose meaning, and meaningful statements lose precision.
 --Lotfi Zadeh

 For I am a bear of very little brain and long words bother me.
 -- Winnie the Pooh

+The art of being wise is the art of knowing what to overlook.
+-- William James

 Don't use a big word where a diminutive one will suffice.
 -- Anon

-Why is "abbreviation" such a long word?
+Simplicity is the ultimate sophistication.
--- Anon
+-- William James

 Less, but better.
 -- Deiter Rams

 Less.
 Plz.
 -- Tim Menzies

 ## A "Simplicity-first" Approach to AI

 Before you waste time and money (and   much CPU) to build complex and opaque AI models, maybe you should first try something simpler?

 All the AI methods explored here are quick to code and fast to run.
 At  the very least, these methods will  quickly generate an baseline AI model against which you demonstrate the  superiority   of  some other, seemingly more sophisticated, method.
 And at the very most, if these simple methods work well, then you have avoided all that extra modeling.

 But ultimately it is an experimental issue whether or not simplicity-first works for some new problem.
-Hence, we call this book
-"Is AI Simple?".
+Hence, we call this book "Is AI Simple?".
 Also, we invite you to apply its methods to your problems, then report back the results.
 In this way, with time, we will build up lists of problems that should (or should not) be tackled using simpler AI.

 This book is in two parts.
 Firstly, some case studies are presented where "simplicity-first" performed very well indeed.
-Secondly, there are
-15 coding challenges aimed at teaching programmers how to write simpler AI
+Secondly, there are 15 coding challenges aimed at teaching programmers how to write simpler AI systems:
-systems:

 - These challenges could be used as a guided self-study or as the basis of a graduate class on programming AI systems.
 Each challenge comes with just enough theory to understand the problem, as well as numerous suggestions on how this code might be improved.
 - Each challenge comes with a fully working example, which you need to your favorite language.
 You have mastered the challenge when your unit tests produce similar output to our unit tests.

 For reasons of simplicity and portability (especially to IOT devices), we code our examples in LUA-- which you can just treat as a executable specification (so you will not need to code in LUA to use this book).